 Private Sector Business Enablement Fund

 The $108.15 million Project also delivers the $23.4 million Private Sector Business Enablement Fund (PSBEF) which was designed to help fund underlying infrastructure to support private sector investment in the Shipwreck Coast and Great Ocean Road regions.

-- Kangaroobie Camp – upgrades to wastewater treatment to support expansion of facilities, complete late 2022
+- Kangaroobie Camp – an upgrade to wastewater treatment facilities to support expansion of camp accommodation facilities, completed late 2022.

-- Great Ocean Road Retreat, Peterborough – power upgrade and telecommunications and road infrastructure to support an accommodation investment
+- Great Ocean Road Retreat, Peterborough – power and telecommunication instillation, road and stormwater infrastructure to support an accommodation investment.

-- 12 Apostles Hot Springs Resort – enabling infrastructure including wastewater, storm water, portable water, and road infrastructure to support the Hot Springs resort accommodation investment.
+- 12 Apostles Hot Springs Resort – enabling infrastructure including sewer and stormwater connections, portable water and road infrastructure to support the Hot Springs Resort accommodation investment.